decidables/decidables/sites/detectable/src/sdt.md

 :::ui

 You can adjust :key[d′] by moving the distributions and :key[c] by moving the threshold.
-The distributions are colored according to the resulting response.
-If there are evidence measurements for individual trials, they will change between :ui['Present' Response] and :ui['Absent' Response] trials based on the locations of the distributions and threshold.
+In this example, the distributions are colored according to the resulting response.
+If there are evidence measurements for individual trials, they will change between :key['Present'] and :key['Absent'] responses based on the locations of the distributions and threshold.

 :::